-RHI was incorporated by memorandum and articles of association filed under the BVI Business Companies Act, 2004 (British Virgin Islands) (the "BVI Act") on July 8, 2004 for the purpose of engaging in the acquisition, exploration and development of mineral properties in Brazil and, in particular, the São Jorge Gold Project (described below).
+RHI was incorporated by memorandum and articles of association filed under the BVI Business Companies Act, 2004 (British Virgin Islands) (the "BVI Act") on July 8, 2004 for the purpose of engaging in the acquisition, exploration and development of mineral properties in Brazil.
 Following the RHI Consolidation, the properties and assets of RHI became the properties and assets of the Company and the name of the Company was changed to "Brazmin Corp.".